Music (MUS)

 MUS 398.
 Opera Workshop.
 2 Credits.

 Traditional and contemporary repertory for musical theater through analysis, rehearsal, and performance of complete and excerpted works; training in stage movement, diction, and rehearsal techniques.
-Repeatable up to 6 times.
+Repeatable eleven times for a maximum of 24 credits.

 Course usage information